Fearsome Tales for Fiendish Kids: Pastiche

 Farmer Tregowan is a Cornish stereotype: his surname begins with "Tre", and he is portrayed as aggressive and unpleasant, refusing to accept the children's apologies when he catches them stealing from his orchard.
 His character is an anomaly but is similar to the angry antagonistic men that The Famous Five usually defeat, but he successfully outsmarts the Chipper Chums with his insecticide.
 Tregowan is one of the numerous references to classism that appears in the short story, that itself is a reference to the criticisms that Blyton's children's stories frequently receive: the Famous Five members have been accused of being entitled and prejudice, and that most of Blyton's books contain "snobbery"; Lou the working-class acrobat, who is revealed to be a thief/con artist, immediately dislikes the five children because they are staying in a caravan; and Mrs Stick is also a twist villain with a smelly, rude child who helped kidnap and imprison a girl for ransom.
 The Chipper Chums are heavily implied to be as prejudice too: after Sam attacks Dick Stick for calling her "Sam the man", it is noted, "How they laughed, to see Dick sent packing with a bloody nose and tears streaming down his unwashed face. [...]
 The Sticks were so poor that they didn't have two pork chops to rub together, but what did the chums care, so long as the sun blazed down all day and the ginger beer flowed like wine!"
 Later, when Tregowan confronts the children, Sam thinks to herself that he looked "uncouth" with his five o'clock shadow and that he reminded her of "the sort of man the police were always chasing."
 Their entitlement is shown during Tregowan's threats when they both beg and demand that he forgives them for stealing: Algie takes offence to Tregowan's tone of voice and orders him to put the shotgun down like "a good chap", and Col and Ginger explain that "fair's fair" if he strikes them before letting them leave.
 When adapted for CITV, these details were left out of the characters through shortening Dick Stick's teasing and removing Sam's thoughts.

 Adaptations

 The audiobook was performed by Nigel Planer, who was also the voice of the narrator on the cartoon series and the co-founder of Jamie Rix's production company, Little Brother Productions.
-It was released in December 2000 (Note: Amazon UK uses this date, but Good Reads uses 1 June 2001.) by Chivers Children's Audio Books, and was re-released by Audible on 16 August 2016.
+It was released in December 2000 by Chivers Children's Audio Books, and was re-released by Audible on 16 August 2016.

 "The Matchstick Girl" was the only story that was not adapted for the CITV and NickToons cartoons.
 This is most likely because the story is significantly shorter than the rest.

 With the rest, there have been changes in the adaptations.
 For example: